tannewt/wa-law.org/site/org/washington_education_association/README.md

 ### [SB 5095](/bill/2025-26/sb/5095/) - School construction debt 👍1

+### [SB 5101](/bill/2025-26/sb/5101/) - Expanding access to leave and safety accommodations to include workers who are victims of hate crimes or bias incidents. 👍1

+### [SB 5104](/bill/2025-26/sb/5104/) - Protecting employees from coercion in the workplace based on immigration status. 👍1

+### [SB 5107](/bill/2025-26/sb/5107/) - Concerning underinsured motorist coverage for local government employees. 👍1

 ### [SB 5110](/bill/2025-26/sb/5110/) - Providing tuition waivers for tribal elders at Washington’s community and technical colleges. 👍1

 ### [SB 5113](/bill/2025-26/sb/5113/) - Concerning cost-of-living adjustments for plan 1 retirees of the teachers' retirement system and public employees' retirement system. 👍5